 Must be at least 17 years of age by the last scheduled session of the course.
 Pass the precourse written examin with at least an 80% and demonstrate competency in the swimming skills evaluation.
-For complete including Learn-to-Swim, Community Water Safety and more.

-info on what the pre-course skills session entail, please call Health &
+For complete info on what the pre-course skills session entail, please call Health &